 Take a stool softener to ease the pain of bowel movements.
 Constipation and straining to empty your bowels can irritate hemorrhoids.
 Taking a stool softener (which can be found in pill or liquid form) will make bowel movements easier.
 Most stool softeners are made of docusate sodium, which increases the amount of water in the stool to make it softer.
 There are numerous brands of stool softeners available over the counter, including Dulcolax, Colace and Phillips.
 Just be sure to read the directions carefully; overuse of stool softeners can cause nausea, diarrhea and vomiting.

 See a doctor if your hemorrhoids don’t respond to at-home treatments.
 Most hemorrhoids sufferers will find relief using over-the-counter medicines or other at-home treatments.
 However, if you don’t notice improvement within one week, contact your doctor.
-He will be able to determine if you need prescription medicine, surgical relief or if you have a more severe problem (for example, colon and rectal cancers have some of the same symptoms as hemorrhoids).
+Your doc will be able to determine if you need prescription medicine, surgical relief or if you have a more severe problem (for example, colon and rectal cancers have some of the same symptoms as hemorrhoids).

 Natural Remedies to Relieve Hemorrhoids